 Although this data was of central importance and would have warranted a validation process for that reason alone, Milliman evidently took no steps to validate it.
-But there were clear warning signs warranting extra attention, including the employer’s public reports — known to Milliman — that DPC patients were visiting the DPC clinic three times a year.
+But there were clear warning signs warranting extra attention, including the employer’s public reports — known to the Milliman team — that DPC patients were visiting the DPC clinic about three times a year.

 Correcting the $8 PMPM to something reasonable shows that Milliman has vastly overstated net savings associated with DPC.